SanthoshVanka/House-Prices-Prediction/README.md

 # House-Prices-Pridiction
-House Price Prediction Using Different Machine Learning Models i.e Linear Regression, Decision Tree, Random Forest.
-In this Project we use Boston House Price Data Set.
+House Price Prediction Using Different Machine Learning Models i.e Linear Regression, Decision Tree and Random Forest to get the Accurate price of a house using the Boston  Dataset according to various factors like crime rate, number of rooms, etc.